needle-mirror/com.unity.scriptablebuildpipeline/Documentation~/GettingStarted.md

 **Note:** The `UnityEditor.Build.Pipeline` namespace contains default implementations for all of the SBP required interfaces.
 Implementation names mirror the interfaces, with the leading 'I' removed.
 For example, the `IBuildParameters` interface is implemented as `BuildParameters`.

-To quickly switch to building AssetBundles with SBP, use the `CompatibilityBuildPipeline.BuildAssetBundles()` method as a drop in replacement for existing code.
-This method has the nearly identical parameters as the `BuildPipeline.BuildAssetBundles()` method.
-For additional information, see the [Usage Examples](UsageExamples.md) and [Upgrade Guide](UpgradeGuide.md).
+To quickly switch to building AssetBundles with SBP, use the `CompatibilityBuildPipeline.BuildAssetBundles()` method as a drop in replacement for calls to `BuildPipeline.BuildAssetBundles()` in your existing code.
+See also [Usage Examples](UsageExamples.md) and [Upgrade Guide](UpgradeGuide.md).